MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: MIMIC-D

 We present the training loop in Algorithm~\ref{alg:training}.
 At each gradient step, we loop over agents, sum the per-agent diffusion losses, then update $\theta$ by a single AdamW step using the gradient of our total loss with respect to all parameters $\theta$.
-This architecture trains a specialized policy for each agent, allowing for heterogeneity among different agents in the same system.
+This architecture trains a specialized policy for each agent, which allows for heterogeneity among different agents in the same system.
 Additionally, since we train the policy parameters using the joint loss function, it encourages agents to coordinate.
-The shared optimization step adjusts parameters based on the entire system's performance, encouraging collaborative actions to achieve separate or shared goals.
+The shared optimization step adjusts parameters based on the entire system's performance, which encourages collaborative actions to achieve shared goals.